 While this makes learners extremely effective at pinpointing their mistakes so that they can improve them, it has the unfortunate side effect of making it impossible for them to describe what they did well.
 This leads many learners to having no concept what they are actually good at (Lopez & Louis, 2009).
 The learners have trouble seeing the forest through the trees.

 Educators need to take the time to talk with learners and encourage them to also focus on what they did well so that they can see their strengths beyond their deficits.
 Learners can then work together to solve the problems in their understanding of the world to learn from what they don’t understand (Klein, 2017).

 Responsive Pedagogy Practices

-My class puts me in a unique position to leverage my student’s interests and culture though a universal medium - music.
-Everyone has their own taste in music, and music has plenty of subgenres to fit every nuanced taste.
-It is one of aspects of our lives that is most influence by our culture and family.
-The following are two practices that I utilize with my students so that they can share their personal interests with their peers and embrace their peer’s interests.
+In addition to building a culture around strengths, its important that coursework also provide the opportunity to highlight each learner’s strengths.
+My class is unique in that I can easily leverage my learner’s interests and culture though a universal medium - music.
+Everyone has their own taste in music and that taste can be refined down to one of numerous subgenres to fit every niche.
+It is probably the aspect of our lives that is most influence by our culture and family.
+While these examples might not be applicable to every classroom, they are practices that I utilize in my classroom so that the learners can share personal interests with their peers and embrace their peer’s interests.